-It seems that as soon as someone finds out you’re a vegan they suddenly become a nutrition mastermind and know everything about your dietary needs.
+It seems that as soon as someone finds out you’re a vegan they suddenly become super concerned with your diet and nutritional needs…

 “But how do you get enough protein?”

 “You need proper food for all those outdoor pursuits”

 “Eating too much fruit and vegetables is bad for you”

 We’ve heard it all before, and you probably have too.
 Especially when it comes to your B12 intake, boy do they suddenly seem worried about a b12 deficiency.
 They are right in being concerned though, B12 is mighty crucial and it’s one of the few things which isn’t as naturally occurring in vegan foods.
 There are still more than enough tasty options to keep your vitamin levels topped up so check through this post and make sure you’re getting your B12 fix!

 What is vitamin B12 and why is it so important?

 Vitamin B12 is one of the eight essential vitamins your body needs to stay in tip-top shape, but why exactly is it so important?